Please note this post contains affiliate links.

 How to buy corned beef.
 You shouldn’t have a problem finding corned beef in March!
 There’s either the flat cut brisket or the point cut.
 In this recipe, I used the flat cut brisket, but you can also use the point cut if that’s all that is available to you.
 Point cuts just have a bit more fat, which means it can be even more tender.

 Cut against the grain.
-When you slice your corned beef, it’s important to slice against the grain.
-To do this, look at your cooked corned beef and notice how the strands of meat lay in one direction.
+When you slice corned beef, it’s important to slice against the grain.
+To do this, look at your cooked meat and notice how the strands of meat lay in one direction.
 Cut against that grain at a perpendicular angle.
 This will help the meat be tender and not fibrous when you eat it.
 If your meat starts gently falling apart on the ends, you’ll know you are doing it the right way!

 Other St. Patrick’s Day recipes to explore: Jameson Manhattan | Instant Pot Irish Beef Stew | Short Rib Guinness Beer Cheese Soup | Bailey’s Chocolate Chip Bundt Cake

-What about the seasoning packet?
+what about the seasoning packet?

-What beer is best for corned beef?
+what beer is best for corned beef?

 If you are sober or prefer not to cook with alcohol, you can simply swap in more beef broth instead of the Guinness!